carlosnavarroc/carlosnavarroc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# Electrical Engineer (PhD) · Data Scientist · University Lecturer
+# Senior AI Engineer · Computer Vision · Generative AI · PhD

-I design and deploy end-to-end AI systems in healthcare, industry, and scientific environments, focusing on solutions that move from research into real-world impact.
+I build production-ready AI systems that solve real-world problems.
+Over the last 15+ years, I have designed and deployed computer vision, machine learning, and Generative AI solutions across healthcare, neuroscience, mining, and industry, taking projects from research to production.

 ---

-## Selected Work
+## Selected Impact

-* Clinical AI systems for EEG-based risk prediction
+*  Built AI systems for healthcare, supporting clinical decision-making and reducing manual workflows.
-* Deep learning models for 3D biomedical image segmentation (Cell Tracking Challenge – Top 3)
-* Vision Transformer architectures for medical imaging
+*  Achieved Top-3 worldwide in the Cell Tracking Challenge (IEEE CAI 2023).
-* Industrial computer vision systems for automation and monitoring
+*  Designed Computer Vision solutions for mining, industrial automation, and monitoring.
+*  Developed end-to-end ML pipelines from data acquisition to production deployment.
+*  Teaching and mentoring the next generation of AI engineers, including Generative AI and LLM applications.

 ---